-Everybody wants to increase productivity in the workplace.
+Everybody wants to increase productivity in the office space.
 You’ve probably tried all sorts of tricks to being more productive, from the Pomodoro technique to playing classical music.
 But have you tried something as simple as putting a plant on your desk?

-There’s a huge amount of evidence that bringing nature into the office in the form of living plants can increase workplace efficiency and boost productivity.
+There’s a huge amount of evidence that bringing nature into the office in the form of living indoor plants can increase workplace satisfaction and boost productivity of office workers.
 It may sound like a wild claim, but this theory is backed up by science.
 So what do plants do?
 Let’s take a look at the evidence.

-There have been several studies into the effects of introducing greenery into workspaces.
+There have been a wide range of studies into the effects of introducing office greenery.

 A recent study by leading health and building experts found that cognitive function doubled for participants in an “enhanced green environment”.
 In particular, crisis response, information use, and strategy scores increased dramatically.

 Enhanced green buildings are classed as those with high levels of ventilation, low carbon dioxide levels, and low levels of volatile organic compounds (VOCs).
 While plants don’t have any effect on the ventilation of a building, studies by NASA and other bodies have shown that they’re effective at reducing levels of CO2 and VOCs in the air.

 An Exeter University study also found that employees working in an office with plants were 15% more productive than their peers in offices with no plants.

 And it seems that employees working in a green office with plants increase workplace productivity and improve problem-solving skills and creativity.

 Last year Amazon opened three huge dome greenhouses at their Seattle headquarters to give employees more access to nature and to inspire creativity.